VickySekhon/VickySekhon/README.md

       <div>
         <p class="project-description">
           <strong>Project Overview:</strong>
-          Note Ease allows students the flexibility to listen to their profs while having AI assist and listen to the in-class lecture readings to develop a transcript.
-During the development of the transcript the user has the opportunity to format the notes to their liking by using TensorFlow embedded into the website tracks the student's hand movement to add the indentation or the bullet point of the students choosing rather than manually type it out
+          Note Ease allows students the flexibility to listen to their Professors while having AI assist them in retaining lecture content by developing a summarized transcript of key lecture material.
+During the development of the transcript the user has the opportunity to format the notes to their liking by using TensorFlow object detection to signify the need for a new bullet point.
           <br /><br />
           <strong>Personal Experience:</strong>
-          Overall, my team and I  learned how to properly use the MERN stack to develop a web application and how to use react in terms of syntax both front end and back end.
-We've also been able to successfully use API with the help of Google Cloud, and further learned what TensorFlow is used for and embedded it on our site.
+          Overall, my team and I  learned how to use the MERN stack to develop a web application.
+This was a hackathon project where we won Best Use of AI in Education at GDSC Hacks 2024.
         </p>
         <a href="https://imgbb.com/"
           ><img